Select Page

 a SELPA?

-In 1977, all school districts and county school offices were mandated to form consortiums in geographical regions of sufficient size and scope to provide for all special education service needs of children residing within the region boundaries.
-Each region, Special Education Local Plan Area (SELPA), developed a local plan to provide special education services.
+In 1977, all school districts and county school offices in California were required to form geographical regions of sufficient size and scope to provide for all special education service needs of children residing within the region’s boundaries.
+Each region became known as a Special Education Local Plan Area – SELPA.

 SELPA